youngboy/engine-docs/source/setup-lambda.md

 It does not matter where you choose to deploy and manage your Engine proxy.
 We run our own on Amazon's [EC2 Container Service](https://aws.amazon.com/ecs/).

-We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.
+We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to <a href="javascript:void(0);" onclick="Intercom('showNewMessage')">contact us</a> with feedback or for help if you encounter problems running the Engine proxy.

 <h2 id="view-metrics-in-engine" title="View Metrics in Engine">3.
 View Metrics in Engine</h2>